moolen/slimVC-documentation/configuration.md

 #### `log.enabled` (boolean)
 En-/Disable the logger.

-#### `slim`
-Here you can pass in options to the Slim Object.
-You can override the Templating engine, template path,

 ## Advanced Customfields
 With version 5 ACF field definitions are saved automatically as json inside the theme directory.
 With SlimVC those files are saved within `app/Config/acf`.